-Bernadette Wright and Steve Wallis will be presenting an advanced workshop on collaborative mapping at Evaluation 2019 hosted by the American Evaluation Association (AEA) in Minneapolis, Minnesota.
-The workshop, “Collaborative Mapping: Integrating Stakeholder Knowledge for Better Program Models,” will take place on Wednesday November 13, 2019, from 8am to 11am.
-Participants will learn and practice creating program models that are useful for evaluation planning and for designing programs with greater chances for success, using collaborative mapping.
+Bernadette Wright and Steve Wallis presented at Evaluation 2019 hosted by the American Evaluation Association (AEA) in Minneapolis, Minnesota on November 13, 2019.
+They presented “Collaborative Mapping: Integrating Stakeholder Knowledge for Better Program Models.”
+In this advanced workshop, participants learned and practiced using collaborative mapping to create program models that are useful for evaluation planning and for designing programs with greater chances for success.

 In June, 2019, Wright and Wallis presented a similar workshop at the Summer Evaluation Institute hosted by the American Evaluation Association in Atlanta, Georgia.

 One-hour workshop on collaborative mapping for nonprofit leaders